 NPD people already KNOW they can easily con other people into striving to please them… so when and if they manipulate by grooming their preferred targets for use, it’s almost always with themselves in mind.
 Their needs, the preferences of the egocentric dictator, always (in their grandiose minds) come first.

 ASPD people suspect they are powerful social influencers.
-Their goal throughout the duration of their lifetime tends to be seeing how far they can push things with regard to amassing power and exercising social influence on people they deem as “lesser beings” per biological chance or fate.
+Their goal throughout the duration of their life tends to be seeing how far they can push things with regard to amassing power and exercising social influence on people they deem as “lesser beings” per biological chance or fate.

 A properly groomed victim tends to have a healthy degree of Stockholm Syndrome.
 They also tend to compulsively and willingly enable their Abusers to abuse them.